-In the previous article, we covered the basics about Nutrition.
+In the previous post, we covered the basics about Nutrition.

 Today we will dig deeper into Carbs, and particularly sugar.